 - Healthy, glowing skin

-It is also almost 50% fibre (half soluble and half insoluble) and contains more antioxidants than any other whole fruit.
+It is also almost 50% fibre (half insoluble and half soluble, making it a powerful prebiotic) and contains more antioxidants than any other whole fruit.

 As it is a natural source of these nutrients, it is more bioavailable than manufactured vitamin supplements, meaning our bodies can absorb the nutrients more easily, ensuring a greater uptake.

-The human body can not make its own vitamin C (unlike other animals), so we need to make sure we get a good supply from the foods we eat every day.
+The human body cannot make or store its own vitamin C (unlike other animals), so we need to make sure we get a good supply from the foods we eat every day.

 A single serving of Baobab Powder (10g or 2-3 teaspoons) provides:

 - 33% of your daily vitamin C requirement (NRV)